crawl3r/qbank/README.md

 Building: Usual Golang stuff, can be run in the Go environment or built to a target system of your choice.

 Known issues?
-Windows sometimes doesn't like the input or line endings.
+* Windows sometimes doesn't like the input or line endings.
 I have only used this on OSX, but feel free to PR a Windows fix if anyone cleans it up.
+* SOME questions might have incorrect answers, a few were pointed out to my by a friend but I forgot which ones they were.
+If you see them and change them, PR them up :)